February 7, 3:00 PM The Revelers!!!

 The workshops are an absolutely perfect example of how music works.
 They complete a perfect circle which only music affords.
 Artists, some Grammy-winners, teach students and adults alike what makes their music special.
 A good bit of technical stuff, a little philosophy or history perhaps, and a whole lot of attitude.
 Then, the students and adults go off and either become performers themselves, or at least have enough skills to have a good time using their knowledge as a social “in” as they go off to college and beyond.
 At the very least, they can have some great memories knowing they met and learned from some really inspiring people.

 The program is run by people who play music themselves, who have had kids in youth orchestras, have done the competitive audition thing with their kids, dragged the family to fiddle competitions, and even had their own kids grow up to play in string bands long after college.

 If you’ve taken a couple of years of our FREE workshops, you’ll probably have had a more comprehensive exposure than any college alternative-strings program.
 Which might be why so many artists want to get on the workshop roster.
 It puts them in pretty elite company!!
-Pat workshop leaders have included folks like Christian Howes, Dana Leong, Brittany Haas, Paul Kowert, Hanneke Cassel, Liz and Yvonne Kane, Jay Ungar and Molly Mason, Ruth Ungar, Rushad Eggleston, Jordana Greenberg and Harpeth Rising, etc., etc., etc.
+Pat workshop leaders have included folks like Ben Sollee, Christian Howes, Dana Leong, Brittany Haas, Paul Kowert, Hanneke Cassel, Liz and Yvonne Kane, Jay Ungar and Molly Mason, Ruth Ungar, Rushad Eggleston, Jordana Greenberg and Harpeth Rising, etc., etc., etc.